-On the problem of a First Cause in computationalism, theism, and materialism.
+On the problem of original causation in computationalism, theism, and materialism.
 On artificial intelligence, posthumanism and the computable properties of a god.
 On the creation of new gods.

 The First Cause problem is an irresolvable problem in terms of objective knowledge.
 It is an epistemologically (i.e., theory of knowledge; how do we know what we know?) impossible problem to solve, irrespective of one’s cosmology.